 How do you incorporate in Connecticut?

 How do you set up a company in Connecticut?
 What are the procedures?
 What forms and documentation are you required to submit and to whom?
 These are some of the most common questions that you will be confronted with if you are new to the state.
 It is definitely not a difficult process but there are a few steps that need to be undertaken in order to conduct business in the state.
-The steps are:
+Below are the steps:

-The first step towards incorporation in Connecticut begins with choosing the type of business structure you want to set up.
+Incorporation in Connecticut begins with choosing the type of business structure you want to set up.
 There are several types of business entities to choose from, including Limited Liability Company, Corporation, Partnership, Sole Proprietorship, and Limited Partnership.
-Each type of corporation has its own advantages and disadvantages and the forms and fees are different.
-Business corporations can be classified under domestic and foreign corporations.
+Each type of corporation has its own advantages and disadvantages and the forms and fees are different also.
+Business corporations can be classified under domestic and foreign.
 You can also form Stock Corporation and Non-Stock Corporations.

 Business Entity Name

-If you are planning to set up a company in Connecticut then the next step is to start by identifying, searching, reserving, or registering the business entity name.
-There are 3 steps towards business name formation and they are:
+If you are planning to set up a company in Connecticut then the next step is to identify, search, reserve or register the business entity name.
+There are 3 steps towards business name formation and these are:

 - According to Chapter-601, Sec.
 33-655, of Connecticut Business Corporation Act, the name of a corporation should contain the words “corporation”, “incorporated”, or abbreviations like “corp.”, “inc.” etc.